 Tag Archives: netCDF

-Last Update: November 23, 2014 In early January, we heard quite a bit about the polar vortex (not a new term, by the way) as North America struggled with some of the most frigid and dangerous temperatures seen in a … Continue reading
+Last Update: December 10, 2015 In early January of 2014, we heard quite a bit about the polar vortex (not a new term, by the way) as North America struggled with some of the most frigid and dangerous temperatures seen … Continue reading

 This past week (November 7-8, 2012), we held the first and only Esri Oceans Summit at Esri headquarters in Redlands.
 This was an invitation-only, high-level strategy workshop attended by intermediate to advanced ocean GIS analysts and developers, including many long-time users of Esri software.
 It was also an important deliverable of our new Oceans GIS Initiative.